 Becerra faces multiple felony arson charges, including first-degree arson.
 He had been living in a sober living facility at the time of the fire, the judge said Thursday.

 Becerra has a lengthy criminal record spanning more than two decades, including multiple felony assault convictions and a felony trespassing conviction, Colorado Bureau of Investigation records show.
-He also has an active warrant from June 2025 for failure to appear on a trespassing charge, according to the arrest affidavit.
+He also has an active warrant from June 2025 for failure to appear in court after a shoplifting incident, according to arrest documents.

 Investigators used surveillance footage and law enforcement facial recognition programs to connect Becerra to the blaze, according to the arrest affidavit filed by a federal investigator.